albertz/commandergenius/readme.txt

 	rm project/jni/application/src
 	ln -s myapp project/jni/application/src
 (the second one should be relative link without slashes)

+Also your main() function name should be redefined to SDL_main(), if you'll include SDL.h it will do it automatically.

 Then launch script ChangeAppSettings.sh - it will ask few questions and modify some Java code.
 You may take AndroidAppSettings.cfg file from some other application to get some sane defaults,